Ramneek82810/Ramneek82810/README.md

 👷 What I'm Currently Working On 🔍
-- Skin Cancer Classification 🩺 - Advanced AI project with image analysis.
+- Pneumonia Detection on Chest X-ray Images Using Deep Learning 🩺 - Advanced AI project with image analysis.
 - Classifying Banknotes 💵 - Building an AI detector for authentic vs counterfeit notes.